 The core network encompasses the internet service provider ISP equipment, cable TV provider equipment, and a PSTN (packet-switched or the legacy switched).

 The Central Office functions to host the OLT and ODF (optical distribution frames) and provide the necessary powering.
 It may sometimes include some of the components of the core network.
 An optical splitter is installed somewhere between the CO and the subscribers.
-Also, a GPON Optical Network Terminal (ONT) is installed at each subscriber's home; Voice, video and data traffic is delivered across the single GPON downstream wavelength.
+Also, a GPON Optical Network Terminal (ONT) is installed at each subscriber's home; Voice, video, and data traffic is delivered across the single GPON downstream wavelength.

 The feeder area extends from ODF in the central office to the distribution points.
-The points referred to as Fiber Disruption Frames FDT, where level-1 splitters are placed.
+The points are referred to as Fiber Disruption Frames FDT, where level-1 splitters are placed.
 The feeder cable is usually linked as ring topology starting from a GPON port and ending in another GPON port.